 Though it is usually best to match the wine with the sauce here are some tips on getting it right according to a specific type of meat.

 For Lamb, choose wines that are a bit more delicate.
 Medium bodied reds generally make a good pair.
-However if you prefer a bolder, full-bodied wine, go for one that has a tad less tannin than what is usual.
+However, if you prefer a bolder, full-bodied wine, go for one that has a tad less tannin than what is usual.
 You should keep in mind though that lamb takes on the flavour of the sauce really well.
 This means that if you’re having your lamb in a sauce you should pair the wine accordingly.

-Poultry goes well with a number of light as well as rich white wines, Rose, and even light-bodied reds.
+Poultry goes well with the number of light as well as rich white wines, Rose, and even light-bodied reds.
 Some good examples include oaked Chardonnay and Riesling.
 The latter works especially well if the meat is darker, such as a Duck.
 As for the reds, a good choice for most poultry is a delicate Pinot Noir.
 A good rule of thumb here is the lighter the meat, the lighter the wine and vice versa.
-As with lamb you should also pay attention to the sauce.
+As with lamb, you should also pay attention to the sauce.

-In general the pairing of pork is similar to poultry.
+In general, the pairing of pork is similar to poultry.
 You should choose light to medium-bodied reds, such as a Pinot Noir.
 You can also go for a fresh white such as Riesling.
 If you’re having a Pork Goulash an excellent pair would be a Blaufränkisch.
 Always pay attention to the sauce.

 Fish that are very salty such as Anchovies, Sardines, Herring and Mackerel also make good pairs with a number of different wines.
 These include sparkling wines, dry Rose and dry Riesling.

 Pairing wine and pasta is all about the sauce.
-For tomato based sauces choose medium-bodied reds.
+For tomato-based sauces choose medium-bodied reds.
 If the sauce has more meat you can also pair it with a more full-bodied red but keep in mind that it needs to have enough acid to harmonize with the sourness of the tomatoes.
 Some good choices are Zinfandel, Chianti and Nero d’Avola.

 If your sauce is based on cheese, go for full-bodied whites or light-bodied reds.
 Pinot Noir, Ribolla Gialla and Chardonnay are all good examples.